On the hunt for beautiful nails

 How to save some money

 You can also purchase Olive & June products at Target.
 This is nice because you can save money on purchasing Olive & June products if you have a Target Red Card, or they are running gift card specials, etc. If you are interested in trying Olive & June then I also have a referral link HERE.
-It will get you $10 off your first purchase of $50+, and I will get a free bottle of nail polish.
+It will get you 20% off your first purchase of any Olive & June System.
+(As an Olive & June ambassador I do receive a small commission if my referral link is used.)

 The other way to save money is to know what products you need and those you don’t need.
 If you already have buffers, nail files, clippers, nail polish remover, cuticle oil, etc. then you can just spend $28.00 and get the Olive & June Starter Set.
 (Comes with the poppy, 1 nail polish, and the topcoat.)
 Also, some products, such as the Olive & June Primer are not necessary since it is basically just a nail polish remover in a different container.